-\Revision{Several concurrent scale-bridging techniques have been developed over the past few decades, particularly focusing on multiscale thermomechanical modeling of crystalline materials (cf. \citep{xu2019modeling} for a detailed review of some of these techniques).
-The \emph{atomistic-to-continuum} method developed by \cite{wagner2008atomistic} utilizes a coupling between a pre-determined atomistic domain and an overlaid continuum domain, discretized using a suitable finite element method.
-The continuum domain is used for providing a heat bath to the atomistic domain, simultaneously minimizing the difference between the temperature fields in both the domains establishing a two-way coupling.
-In the \emph{bridging-domain method}, the pre-determined atomistic and continuum subdomains are coupled by imposing a weak displacement compatibility condition at the intersecting nodes~\citep{belytschko2003coupling}.
-Nodal mechanical forces are computed using the total Hamiltonian of the system constructed using the atomistic and continuum subdomains as well as the weak compatibility conditions. \citet{chen2009reformulation} developed the \emph{concurrent atomistic-continuum} method in which microscopic balance equations, derived using \citet{irving1950statistical}'s theory, are solved to determine thermomechanical deformation of atomic sites within large continuum-scale subdomains.
-Unlike the \emph{atomistic-to-continuum} and \emph{bridging-domain method} methods, the \emph{concurrent atomistic-continuum} method allows capturing of some lattice defects such as dislocations and cracks in the continuum subdomain.
-The \emph{coupled atomistic/discrete-dislocation}~\citep{shilkrot2002coupled} method is another multiscale method that allows the movement of dislocation defects across the atomistic and continuum subdomains.
-While the \emph{concurrent atomistic-continuum} requires only the interatomic potential as the constitutive input, the \emph{coupled atomistic/discrete-dislocation} method requires reduced-order continuum constitutive models to determine long-range elastic stress fields.
-All the aforementioned methods require apriori knowledge of atomistic and continuum subdomains and solve the thermomechanical deformation in both the subdomains using significantly different methodologies.
-This inhibits a seamless transition from atomistic to continuum scale subdomains.
-Furthermore, finite-temperature variants of all these techniques typically use time-integration at the atomic vibration scales, resolving the available phonon modes in the domain~\citep{chen2017effects}, thus not allowing for temporal coarsening.}
+\Revision{Several concurrent scale-bridging techniques have been developed over the past few decades, particularly focusing on multiscale thermomechanical modeling of crystalline materials (cf.~\citet{xu2019modeling} for a detailed review of some of the available techniques).
+The \emph{atomistic-to-continuum} (AtoC) method developed by \cite{wagner2008atomistic} utilizes a coupling between a pre-determined atomistic domain and an overlaid continuum domain, discretized using a suitable FE method.
+The continuum domain is used for providing a heat bath to the atomistic domain, simultaneously minimizing the difference between the temperature fields in both domains, hence establishing a two-way coupling.
+In the \emph{bridging-domain method} (BDM), the pre-determined atomistic and continuum subdomains are coupled by imposing a weak displacement compatibility condition at the intersecting nodes~\citep{belytschko2003coupling}.
+Nodal mechanical forces are computed using the total Hamiltonian of the system constructed using the atomistic and continuum subdomains as well as the weak compatibility conditions. \citet{chen2009reformulation} developed the \emph{concurrent atomistic-continuum} (CAC) method in which microscopic balance equations, derived using the theory of \citet{irving1950statistical}, are solved to determine the thermomechanical deformation of atomic sites within large continuum-scale subdomains.
+Unlike the AtoC and BDM methods, the CAC method can capture lattice defects, such as dislocations and cracks, in the continuum subdomain.
+The \emph{coupled atomistic/discrete-dislocation} (CADD) method of \citet{shilkrot2002coupled} is another multiscale method that allows the movement of dislocation defects across the atomistic and continuum subdomains.
+While CAC requires only the interatomic potential as the constitutive input, CADD requires reduced-order continuum constitutive models to determine long-range elastic stress fields.
+All of the aforementioned methods require a-priori knowledge of atomistic and continuum subdomains, and they solve the thermomechanical deformation in both subdomains using distinct methodologies.
+This, unfortunately, inhibits a seamless transition from atomistic- to continuum-scale subdomains.
+Furthermore, finite-temperature variants of all those techniques typically use time-integration at the scale of atomic vibrations to resolve the available phonon modes in the domain~\citep{chen2017effects}, thus not allowing for temporal coarsening.}